stephaneVercouillieBMID/slate/source/index.html.md

 <a name="UniversalLinks"></a>
 ## 3.4.
 Supporting Universal Links and App Links mechanism
-[Universal links](https://developer.apple.com/ios/universal-links/) and [App links](https://developer.android.com/studio/write/app-link-indexing) are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
+<a href="https://developer.apple.com/ios/universal-links/" target="blank">Universal links</a> and <a href="https://developer.android.com/studio/write/app-link-indexing" target="blank">App links</a> are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
 When a Universal Link is opened, the app OS checks to see if any installed app is registered for that domain.
 If so, the app is launched immediately without ever loading the web page.
 If not, the web URL is loaded into the webbrowser.

 An App link is the Android version of the Universal link.